Pylons/waitress/docs/usage.rst

     host = 127.0.0.1
     port = 8080

-The :term:`PasteDeploy` syntax for UNIX domain sockets is analagous:
+The :term:`PasteDeploy` syntax for UNIX domain sockets is analogous:

 .. code-block:: ini